Header Ad Section

 How ORM Works?

-The core concept of ORM is encapsulating database interactions within objects.
-Each ORM object comprises two key components:
+The main idea of ORM is to wrap database interactions in objects.
+Each ORM object has two important parts:

-2. Functionality: Handles database operations such as saving, updating, and deleting records.
+2. Functionality: Handles operations of database such as storing, updating and deletion of records.

 What is an ORM Tool?